 4. Computational aspects and applications

-The journal publishes high-quality articles in open access free of charge, meaning that neither the authors nor the readers have to pay to access the content of the published papers, thus adhering to the principles of Fair Open Access.
+The journal publishes high-quality articles in open access free of charge, meaning that neither the authors nor the readers have to pay to access the content of the published papers, thus adhering to the principles of Diamond Open Access.
 The journal requires the numerical results published in its papers to be reproducible by others, ideally by publishing code and data sets along with the manuscripts.

 As detailed under the Policy tab, the journal also publishes: